nickskewl/AwsSqsDemo/README.md

     }
    ```

-To write above code pieces all together, create a spring boot project using https://start.spring.io/ with below configuration:
+**To write above code pieces all together**, create a spring boot project using https://start.spring.io/ with below configuration:

 - Maven Project
 - Jar packaging